coreruleset/auto-decoding-plugin/README.md

 <IfModule security2_module>
 	Include modsecurity.d/owasp-modsecurity-crs/crs-setup.conf

+  Include modsecurity.d/owasp-modsecurity-crs/plugins/*-config.conf
 	Include modsecurity.d/owasp-modsecurity-crs/plugins/*-before.conf

 	Include modsecurity.d/owasp-modsecurity-crs/rules/*.conf

 	Include modsecurity.d/owasp-modsecurity-crs/plugins/*-after.conf

 </IfModule>
 ```

 _Your exact config may look a bit different, namely the paths.
 The important
-part is to accompany the rules-include with two plugins-includes before and
+part is to accompany the rules includes with three plugin-includes before and
 after like above.
 Adjust the paths accordingly._

 ### Installation of the plugin

 * Copy the files in the incubator plugin `plugins` folder into the CRS plugins
   folder.
+* The plugin will be enabled automatically.
-* Enable the double-decoding of parameters in the configuration file
+* You can disable the plugin conditionally by setting the
-  `generic-transformations-config-before.conf`.
+  `tx.auto-decoding-plugin_enabled` variable.
+See the
+  `auto-decoding-config.conf` file for details.
 * Restart (or reload) the server.

 ## Performance